Board of Directors

 Captain William Eric Mosley is the proud son of original Tuskegee Airman, John W. Mosley.
 At a very early age, Mosley senior instilled in his son, the importance of service before self, hard work and the pursuit of excellence.
 Captain Mosley, a distinguished graduate from the Air Force ROTC program at Colorado State University, completed Undergraduate Pilot Training in 1982.
 Mosley served 20 years on active and reserve duty in the United States Air Force, upgraded to Instructor and Flight Examiner and earned his Command Pilot wings.
 He was hired by United Airlines in 1990 and has flown several aircraft, including the Boeing 727, Boeing 737, Boeing 777 and the Airbus 319 and 320.
 In addition to his duties as a United Airlines “line pilot”, Captain Mosley is privileged to be part of the team who recruit and hire the next generation of pilots to fly the “friendly skies”.
 Mosley, a Distinguished Alumnus from the Kent Denver School, has received several awards and commendations, including the United Airlines “United We Care” Chairman’s Award For Excellence, and the Tuskegee Airmen’s Noel Parish Award.

-To DONATE to the Hubert L. "Hooks" Jones Chapter of the Tuskegee Airmen Inc. click here
+Copyright © 2025 Hubert L. "Hooks" Jones Chapter Tuskegee Airmen Inc. All Rights Reserved.